 How much gold is in a dental crown?

-How do I sell my gold tooth crown?
+How do I sell my Dental crown?

 Can I sell my other dental scrap?